Slow the Spread

 - Do not park your vehicle near or under hemlock trees

-- Launder all clothing prior to re-entering the field
+- Launder all clothing before visiting the woods again